accelazh/accelazh.github.io/staging/2022-04-06-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

     * __Break into different components__.
 E.g. [InfiniFS](https://zhuanlan.zhihu.com/p/492210459).
 Inode metadata is decoupled into access attributes and content attributes.
 Each has different access locality, thus each is partitioned differently.
 The method enhances locality for hash based partitioning.

-  * __Graph partitioning__ is challenging because inter-connections between graph components are irregular.
+  * __Graph partitioning__ is challenging because interconnections between graph components are irregular.
 Besides, computation on graph usually can hardly be localized to partitions, e.g. Deep Learning needs Parameter Server.

     * __Hash/range partitioning__.
 E.g. FaRM A1 applies hash partitioning to favor randomness.
 E.g. Facebook TAO is backed by MySQL and assigned a shard_id for partitioning.
 Adjacent edges are packed to their vertices due to always accessed together.